applicaster/developer.applicaster.com/content/app-analytics/Modular-Analytics.md

 **Tap Atom Feed** | Measures when a user taps on an Atom Feed, excluding Photo Gallery type.
 **Photo Album Clicked** | Measures user taps on an ATOM Photo Album (also known as a Photo Gallery).
 **Article Clicked** | Measures user taps on an ATOM article.
-**Article Item: Info Button Clicked** | Measures user taps on the 'info' button of an articlen.
+**Article Item: Info Button Clicked** | Measures user taps on the 'info' button of an article.

+## More

+For detailed documentation on these events, including which properties they contain and examples, click the link [here](https://docs.google.com/spreadsheets/d/1Hlp2sAm9lsKR3x__pk-dD-oCVBO3vJItjnQlrNwB_NM/edit?usp=sharing)